NJ auto injury & PIP/no-fault care

 How soon should I see a doctor after a car accident?

 As soon as possible, especially if pain, stiffness, headaches, numbness, or weakness develops.
-Early evaluation helps identify injuries that may not be obvious on the day of the crash.
+Early evaluation helps identify injuries that may not be obvious on the day of the crash and creates a clearer medical record for PIP/no-fault or auto insurance review.

 Do you treat whiplash and back pain after a crash?

 Yes.
-The practice can provide medical documentation and records based on the care delivered, which may be useful for insurance or attorney requests.
+The practice can provide medical documentation and records based on the care delivered, which may be useful for insurance review or authorized record requests.
+Records are shared with appropriate authorization.